CBIIT/MinFlux_fiber_pipeline/README.md

     ...
 ```

-In `config.py`, you will typically specify something like:
+In `config.py`, you will specify something like:

 ```python
 RAW_DATA_ROOT = "/path/to/RAW_DATA_ROOT"